 Have you ever gone to pay your credit card bill and noticed that you have two balances: the statement balance and the current balance?
 Turns out each balance is different, but they can often be the same amount.
 If having two balances confuses you, don’t worry.
 You’re not alone!
-Below we’ll explain the difference between the credit card statement balance and the current balance, plus which one to pay to avoid interest charges.
+Let’s compare the difference between the credit card statement balance and the current balance, plus which one to pay to avoid interest charges.

 Check out our best credit cards picks.